CH-Earth/datatool/README.md

-  -o, --output-dir=DIR              Writes processed files to DIR -s, --start-date=DATE             The start date of the data -e, --end-date=DATE               The end date of the data -l, --lat-lims=REAL,REAL          Latitude's upper and lower bounds;
+  -o, --output-dir=DIR              Writes processed files to DIR -s, --start-date=DATE             The start date of the data -e, --end-date=DATE               The end date of the data -l, --lat-lims=REAL,REAL          Latitude's upper and lower bounds
                                     optional; within the [-90, +90] limits
-  -n, --lon-lims=REAL,REAL          Longitude's upper and lower bounds;
+  -n, --lon-lims=REAL,REAL          Longitude's upper and lower bounds
                                     optional; within the [-180, +180] limits
   -a, --shape-file=PATH             Path to the ESRI shapefile; optional -m, --ensemble=ens1,[ens2,[...]]
 Ensemble members to process; optional